Grkila/Adaptive-Gripper-with-Micro-Vibration-Based-Slip-Detection/README.md

 **Institution:** Faculty of Technical Sciences, Novi Sad
 **Date:** 2025

-> All components of this project (mechanical design, PCB layout, firmware, and desktop application) were developed by the author.
+> All components of this project (PCB layout, firmware, and desktop application) were developed by the author.
+The mechanical design is based on [7] with significant modifications for sensor integration.

 ![Gripper CAD Model](docs/images/Slika_2.8_​.png)